 Academic leadership for pharmaceutical education at the University has been provided by eleven prominent educators, beginning with James Kennedy of San Antonio, who was appointed as a pharmacy professor and director of the Galveston program in 1893.
 He was succeeded by R. R. D. Cline, who for almost thirty years guided pharmaceutical education in Texas.
 When the school was moved to Austin in 1927, W. F. Gidley was named the first dean of the college.
 In 1947, Henry M. Burlage succeeded Professor Gidley as dean.
 He was succeeded in 1962 by Lee F. Worrell, who served until 1966.
 Carl C. Albers was acting dean until Joseph B. Sprowls was appointed dean in 1967.
 William J. Sheffield became acting dean upon the death of Professor Sprowls in 1971.
 He was succeeded in 1973 by James T. Doluisio, who served the college for 25 years.
 Steven Leslie served as dean from 1998 until 2007, when M. Lynn Crismon assumed the leadership of the college.

 University pharmacy students receive instruction in the basic biomedical sciences, the pharmaceutical sciences, pharmacy administration, and pharmacy practice in state-of-the-art academic and health care facilities.
-Pharmacy interns expand their professional practice knowledge and skills at clinical education sites in the Austin/Temple/Waco area, and the Lower Rio Grande Valley, and at the University of Texas Health Science Center at San Antonio, the University of Texas Southwestern Medical Center at Dallas, the Texas Medical Center in Houston, and the University of Texas Medical Branch at Galveston.
+Pharmacy interns expand their professional practice knowledge and skills at clinical education sites in the Austin/Temple/Waco area, University of Texas Health Science Center at San Antonio, the University of Texas Southwestern Medical Center at Dallas, the Texas Medical Center in Houston, and The University of Texas Medical Branch at Galveston.

 The Pharmacy Building